Alexandra-Myers/Combatify/README.md

 ***

-**This mod is a port of Mojang's Combat Test 8c to modern versions of MC, with an aim to be as accurate as possible without compromising any usability for the user.**
+**This mod is a port of Mojang's Combat Test 8c to modern versions of MC, with an aim to be as accurate as possible without compromising any usability for the user**

 **This mod completely overhauls the current combat system in favor of CTS, with customizability for servers and clients so that you can get the best experience possible.**